salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-custom-element-registry-properties.md

 The [`get`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/get) method of `CustomElementRegistry` interface returns the constructor for a previously-defined custom element.

-Lightning Web Security allows sandboxed code to access existing custom element constructors from the global registry only if the custom element is prefixed with the same namespace.
+Lightning Web Security controls the access to defined custom elements by virtualizing the registry per sandbox to prevent usage of custom elements defined by system mode or others namespaces.

 ### Distorted Behavior

-When called with the wrong prefix, the `get` method returns `undefined`.
+The sandbox can only get Custom Elements defined by the sandbox itself for a given name.
+It will prevent access to conflict with custom elements with the same name defined by another sandbox or by the system.
 <!-- END generated embed, please keep comment -->